 The International SOS Zika website offers the latest news, Zika virus travel advice, facts, FAQs and resources.
 It includes an interactive map of the affected regions.
 The map links to the International SOS country guides, allowing users to drill down for information on Zika-affected areas.
 Pandemic Information website subscribers have access to additional Zika awareness tools.

 Please contact us if you wish to speak to someone about gaining access.

 Zika is an infectious disease that is transmitted to people primarily through mosquito bites.
 It can also be passed from an infected pregnant mother to baby and through sexual contact.

-First discovered in the 1940’s, Zika was not common.
-The first large outbreak occurred in 2007 – reaching the Americas in 2015 where it spread rapidly throughout the region.
-It is now present in tropical areas of many countries and territories of the Americas, Africa, Southeast Asia and Pacific Islands.
-Potentially, it could spread further.
+It was first discovered in the 1940s, but Zika was not common.
+The first large outbreak occurred in 2007 – reaching the Americas in 2015 where it spread rapidly through the region.

-Everyone is urged to prevent infection through the use of insect repellents and condoms.
+To prevent Zika infection, everyone is urged to use insect repellents and condoms.
 Many health authorities advise pregnant women not to travel to affected areas with ongoing transmission.
-Those who must travel are advised to consider delaying pregnancy for a period of time.